Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 ![type5]({{<static "/heist/password5crack.png">}})

-For the type 7 password hashes i use a custom perl script to decrypt them.
+For the type 7 password hashes I use a custom perl script to decrypt them.

 ![type7]({{<static "/heist/password7crack.png">}})

 ## Smb Enumeration

-In the support thread **Hazard** asked the support admin to create an account for him on the server, so using the decrypted credentials i try to access the shares.
+In the support thread **Hazard** asked the support admin to create an account for him on the server, so using the decrypted credentials I try to access the shares.

 Using **Hazard: stealth1agent** we are able to authenticate however, we are only able to list the shares and we can neither mount or access them.

 ![smb_shares]({{<static "/heist/smbshares.png">}})

-Since we have rpc on the windows box i enumerate other users using impackets' **lookupsid**.
+Since we have rpc on the windows box I enumerate other users using impackets' **lookupsid**.

 ![enum_users]({{<static "/heist/enum_users.png">}})

 ## Winrm enumeration

-Since we also have winrm,using evil-winrm i try and see which user and credential work, after a few tries im able to authenticate as **chase : Q4)sJu\Y8qz*A3?d** .
+Since we also have winrm,using evil-winrm I try and see which user and credential work, after a few tries im able to authenticate as **chase : Q4)sJu\Y8qz*A3?d** .

-Poking around i see two interesting files in the Desktop directory **todo.txt** and **user.txt**.
+Poking around I see two interesting files in the Desktop directory **todo.txt** and **user.txt**.

 **todo.txt** contains some hints which we will use later.